rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/types-and-traits.rst

       :id: compl_ex_UnionValidReinterpret
       :status: draft

-      Reinterpret between types where all bit patterns are valid.
+      This compliant example reinterprets the value as a different types where all bit patterns are valid.

       .. code-block:: rust